osezuaikekhua/summarist-app/README.md

-## Technologies Used:
+## 🌐Technologies Used:
-1. React JS
+1. React JS ⚛
 2. FireBase (firestore + authentication)
+3. Html </>
+4. Css
-3. React Icons
+5. React Icons

   <h3><b>Note</b></h3>
 The original file was corruptted so in order to see past commits up to